-Having your WordPress site hacked, is nothing short of nightmare.
+Having your WordPress site hacked by Malware, is nothing short of nightmare.
 What is worse is, even after you think you have completed the cleaning process, the hacker might get in because they usually create a backdoor which lets them pass through the usual authentication process.
 In this post, we shall discuss how one can find the backdoor in a hacked WordPress site and have it fixed.

 About a Backdoor